sparkyb/pype/readme.txt

 attempt to encode your file using the following encodings in order:

-1. Any encoding specified by the Document -> Encodings menu option (note that a specification of 'other' will be ignored, and will assume the existance of a "coding" directive.
+1. Any encoding specified by the Document -> Encodings menu option (note that a specification of 'other' will be ignored, and will assume the existence of a "coding" directive.

 2. Encodings specified by "coding directives" in the first two lines of